defold/doc/docs/en/manuals/shader.md

 There are some caveats to how includes are picked up:

-  - Include statements are only supported by using double quotations, meaning `<my-file.glsl>` and `'my-file.glsl'` will not be picked up by the preprocessor
   - Files must be project relative, meaning that you can only include files that are located within the project.
 Any absolute path must be specified with a leading `/`
   - You can include code anywhere in the file, but you cannot include a file inline in a statement.
 E.g `const float #include "my-float-name.glsl" = 1.0` will not work